Jollywatt/typst-fletcher/docs/manual.typ

 edge((4,0), "d,r,ur", "->", `poly`) // shorthand
 ```

-Only the first and last `vertices` of an edge snap to node outlines.
+Only the first and last #param[edge][vertices] of an edge automatically snap to nodes.

 == Tweaking where edges connect